sushistarlove/horiseon-site/README.md

 You can use this webpage for inspiration to create your own pages.
 You could also use it to further your undertsanding of semantic HTML and CSS.
 ## Credits
 I did not collab with anyone for this project.
-## License
-The last section of a high-quality README file is the license.
-This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).
----